-In my forthcoming book, tentatively titled Avoiding Transition Traps: How to Successfully Transition Students into College, I share examples of students entering college with an incomplete set of academic work skills.
+In my forthcoming book, How to Successfully Transition Students into College: From Traps to Triumph, I share examples of students entering college with an incomplete set of academic work skills.
 These promising students are adept at microlaboring, which is a type of mental labor that prioritizes content accumulation at the expense of conceptual understanding.
 These students often miss the big-picture elements of their course, regardless of how much they study.
 Examples of microlabor include:

 - Attending class

 - Taking notes